Making something as simple as Mashed Potatoes can be difficult unless you know the right potato and method to make it all work.

 So as I did all those years ago, we'll start with the basics, and then add some embellishments as we go on.
 You can steam the potatoes, boil them or even microwave them.
 For this recipe, I'm going to boil them.

-Peel and cut the potatoes into chucks. (if you are using a Yukon Gold or Red Potato, you do not need to peel them if you don't want to, but I don't like the russet potato skin, so I ALWAYS peel them) Place into a sauce pan large enough to hold them and enough water to cover by 1 1/2 inches.
+- Peel and cut the potatoes into chunks. (if you are using a Yukon Gold or Red Potato, you do not need to peel them if you don't want to, but I don't like the russet potato skin, so I ALWAYS peel them) Place into a saucepan large enough to hold them and enough water to cover by 1 ½ inches.
 Bring to a boil.
 Boil until the potatoes are very tender.
 Drain into a colander.
-Return the potatoes to the pan and shake gently over a low heat to dry them out.
+Return the potatoes to the pan and shake gently over low heat to dry them out.
 You want the water to go away so it can be replaced by some yummy butter and milk.